vhladiienko/awesome-game-production/readme.md

 ### If you have no idea how games are made

-1. [Producing Games: From Business and Budgets to Creativity and Design](https://amazon.com/dp/0240810708) 📖 - this book is old, but the production process hasn't fundamentally changed.
+1. [Producing Games: From Business and Budgets to Creativity and Design](https://amazon.com/dp/0240810708) 📖 - This book is old, but the production process hasn't fundamentally changed.

 ### If you want to know who the hell a game producer is